CAIT: Triple-Win Compression towards High Accuracy, Fast Inference, and Favorable Transferability For ViTs: Experiments

 \subsubsection{Consistencies in CDCP}

 We verify the positive effects of head-level consistency and attention-level consistency used in CDCP.
 Additionally, we introduce S$^2$ViTE~\cite{chen2021chasing} as the baseline method, because it is a remarkable state-of-the-art dynamic channel pruning method.
 As shown in \Cref{tab:cdcp}, head-level and attention-level consistencies can consistently achieve performance improvements.
 Specifically, head-level consistency leads to a 1.4\% (CDCP 72.7\% vs ``w/o head'' 71.3\%) accuracy gain.
 Attention-level consistency obtains a 0.6\% (CDCP 72.7\% vs ``w/o attn'' 72.1\%) performance improvement.
 Besides, our CDCP significantly outperforms the baseline ``w/o both'' and S$^2$ViTE~\cite{chen2021chasing}.
-These experimental results well demonstrate the superiority of fine-grained compression with head-level and attention-level consistencies for ViTs.
+Such improvements can be attributed to the fine-grained compression with head-level and attention-level consistencies for ViTs.

-\subsubsection{Compression on other ViT models}
+\subsubsection{Compression on Other ViT Models}